 Indeed, there is no shortage of pumpkin pie recipes – even vegan.
 A quick google search will confirm that.

 I’ve baked my fair share of pumpkin pies.
 Crusts made with graham or cookie crusts, fillings with silken tofu or chocolate, the list goes on.

-Plus, I wanted to develop a crust that is (1) wholesome and (2) EASY (we need some breaks during the holidays).
+Plus, I wanted to develop a crust that is (1) wholesome and (2) easy (we need some breaks during the holidays).

 After quite a few tests, success!

+But perhaps the biggest bonus of this crust is how easy it is to make.
 All the ingredients for the crust whiz together in the food processor, and then you simply press it into your pie plate.

 - 2 cups rolled oats use certified gluten-free for a GF option

-- 1/2 cup pitted dates packed
+- 2/3 cup pitted dates packed

 - 1/8 tsp sea salt omit if almond butter has salt